bkase/slides/composable-caching-swift/slides.md

 ### Illusion of correctness

-* A clean abstraction seems to imply an illusion that everything will work
+* Clean abstractions are provide an _illusion_ that everything is nice
-* But the abstraction abstracts over something! <!-- .element: class="fragment" data-fragment-index="1" -->
+* <!-- .element: class="fragment" data-fragment-index="1" --> But the abstraction abstracts over something! <!-- .element: class="fragment" data-fragment-index="1" -->
-* Composition hides the provenance of some thing, but sometimes that provenance is where you need to look! <!-- .element: class="fragment" data-fragment-index="2" -->
+* <!-- .element: class="fragment" data-fragment-index="2" --> Composition _hides_ the provenance, but sometimes that provenance is _exactly_ where you need to look! <!-- .element: class="fragment" data-fragment-index="2" -->

 !!!